grace-notes/website/contents/topics/talmud-on-christ.md

 required to (1) To avoid Christians; (2) To do all he can to exterminate them.

-CHAPTER I

-CHRISTIANS MUST BE AVOIDED
+## Chapter I - CHRISTIANS MUST BE AVOIDED

 1. A JEW MUST NOT SALUTE A CHRISTIAN